Palisades Center: 2020–present

 The mall temporarily closed as a result of the COVID-19 pandemic, and suffered financially as a result of that crisis.
 By July 2020, Pyramid Companies missed mortgage payments since the prior April, and had risked defaulting on its $388.5 million CMBS loan, but reached an agreement with its lenders to avoid foreclosure.

 In October 2020, Clarkstown held a referendum in which citizens were asked to vote on whether to lift the agreement made between the town and the mall's developer in 1998 preventing the mall from renting out 200000 sqft of unused space in its fourth-floor attic, whose high-ceilings the mall believed would be more appealing to a wide array of possible tenants than adapting former anchor store space.
 That expansion was approved November 4, 2020.

 That December, the data firm Trepp appraised Palisades Center at $425 million, which was less than half of the $881 million at which the mall was valued in 2016, when Pyramid Companies received a $388.5 million mortgage on the property.

 In March 2021, the Rockland County Business Journal reported that the mall, which was in a state of transition exacerbated by the COVID-19 pandemic, would likely not replace the former Lord & Taylor and JC Penney with other department stores or retail.
 Stephen J. Congel, CEO of Pyramid Management Group, which manages the Palisades Center, pointed to the company's portfolio-wide diversification strategy, in which it incorporated new uses, such as residential developments, to its existing assets, though Congel did not comment when asked if residential projects were planned for Palisades Center.

 In early January 2022, Picanha Brazilian Steakhouse opened a location at the mall, which following the success of their first two locations in Philadelphia, marked the beginning of that chain's expansion across the United States.

 On February 10, 2023, Wilmington Trust, the trustee on the $418.5 million mortgage issued in April 2016, filed a commercial mortgage foreclosure complaint in New York State Supreme Court.
 The complaint came after mall's owners missed payments on both a deal that extended the maturity date of the mortgage to October 9, 2022 and a forbearance agreement extending the payment date to November 9, 2022.

 In August 2024, a receiver was appointed to further oversee the foreclosure process and on April 9, 2025 a summary judgement was awarded to Wilmington Trust.

+In October 2025, the mall's underlying debt was purchased by Black Diamond Capital Management however, at a significant discount showing the further decline of the mall and inability to fill vacant anchor retail space along with redevelopment without the mall being fully sold off.
+While currently under receivership, the mall is managed by Spinoso Real Estate Group with Pyramid Management Group being forced to let go off the mall completely.